Quickstart Guide

 When a device joins, you have two options:

-Option 1: Respond to the notification
+Option 1: Respond to the notification banner

-- Click Authorize in the notification popup
+- Click Authorize in the banner

 Option 2: Manage devices directly (Recommended)